gurkavcu/ContactManagement/README.md

     * DOM

-      All data has be loaded fully in memory.
-      We can random access elemets and can validate the xml schema.
+      * Pros : We can random access elemets and validate the xml schema.
+      * Cons : All data has to be fully loaded into memory.
+IO Blocking

     * SAX (Push Parser)

-      This is an sequantial , event driven strategy and only the small parts of data has to be loaded in memory.
+      * Pros : This is an sequantial , event driven strategy and only the small parts of data has to be loaded in memory.
+      * Cons : We cant validate xml schema.

   Eventhough our program requirements perfectly match with DOM strategy i choosed SAX here.

   First we dont know the file size.
-If users wants to import gigabytes of data we cant say them no. We need to accept and adept gracefully.
+If user wants to import gigabytes of data we cant say them no. We need to accept and adept gracefully.
 Second , dom strategy  is an io blocking way.
 We need to wait until it's fully loaded.
 It doesnt scale well.
 By using SAX we can distribute and process them concurrently.

 **Sample import file**
 ```xml